 c) We operate as a not-for-profit and mission-driven organisation.
 This means that the commercial services for private organisations and companies are provided according to these principles.
 From a financial perspective, any surplus revenue generated by fee-for-service activities will be channelled back into the activities aimed at meeting our vision and mission.

 1.2.7 Preferred by Nature has developed a due diligence system (DDS) based on the requirements of the European Union Timber Regulation (EUTR).
-This system, which has been recognised by the European Commission, forms the foundation of Preferred by Nature's LegalSource™ programme which includes multiple legality support services.
+This system, which has been recognised by the European Commission, forms the foundation of Preferred by Nature's LegalSource™ program which includes multiple legality support services.
 LegalSource is provided to EU Operators to support their compliance with the EUTR following the requirements of the regulation.
 According to the FSC interpretation Preferred by Nature can provide this EUTR support services to FSC-certified EU Operators, including systems development and training without considering it as a conflict of interest.

 a) We shall not have any agreements with nor engage in any financial or contractual arrangements with a consultancy organisation or consulting company (‘consultants’) in which (a) we remunerate the consultant if the consultant recommends a client to Preferred by Nature; or (b) conversely, the consultant pays us for a recommendation of the consultant to the client;